£495,000

 PARKING

-The property has a detached garage with additional off-road parking.
+The property has a detached garage with additional on-road parking.

 OTHER